 This document has been produced by the Department of Planning, Lands and Heritage on behalf of the Heritage Council of Western Australia.
-Any representation, statement, opinion or advice expressed or implied in this publication is made in good faith and on the basis that the Government, its employees and agents are To the basis that the Government, the employees and agents are not liable for any damage or loss whatsoever which may occur as a resplict of action taken or not taken, as the case may be, in respect of any representation, statement, opinion or advice referred to herein.
-Professional advice should be obtained before applying the information contained in this document to particular circumentees
+Any representation, statement, opinion or advice expressed or implied in this publication is made in good faith and on the basis that the Government, its employees and agents are not liable for any damage or loss whatsoever which may occur as a result of action taken or not taken, as the case may be, in respect of any representation, statement, opinion or advice referred to herein.
+Professional advice should be obtained before applying the information contained in this document to particular circumstances.

-© State of Western Australia Published by the
+© State of Western Australia

-Department of Planning, Lands and Heritage Gordon Stephenson House 140 William Street website: www.wa.gov.au email: info@dplh.wa.gov.au tel: 08 6551 8002 ax: 08 6551 9001 National Relay Service: 13 36 77 This document is available in alternative formats on application to the Department of Planning, Lands and Heritage Communications Branch
+Published by the Department of Planning, Lands and Heritage Gordon Stephenson House 140 William Street Perth WA 6000 website: www.wa.gov.au email: info@dplh.wa.gov.au tel: 08 6551 8002 fax: 08 6551 9001 National Relay Service: 13 36 77